Rhyl Community Primary School Hub makes positive difference for residents

 Many activities take place at the school’s new Grafton Road site, formerly Carlton Primary School, which has been extensively refurbished, with more improvements to the building planned, and others are held at Rhyl Street.

-More local services and support is also due to be available at the hub, ranging from housing advice, employment workshops, counselling and mental health services and an innovative new early years programme called Parent-Child Psychological Support, which will initially be based at the school’s Rhyl Street site from the end of February or early March before moving to a permanent base at Grafton Road.
+More local services and support is also due to be available at the hub, ranging from housing advice, employment workshops, counselling and mental health services and an innovative new early years programme, which will initially be based at the school’s Rhyl Street site after the Easter holiday before moving to a permanent base at Grafton Road.

 Rhyl Community Primary School is a brilliant primary school right in the heart of the local area, and we’re thrilled to be able to offer our local community further support as part of our community provision.
 From adult community learning and under-fives stay-and-play to fitness, wellbeing and advice, there is a wide selection of support available for everyone.
 I’m proud of what we’ve achieved and are now able to offer at Rhyl, and I am very excited about the development of further activities and services to support our community that are still to come.